-From calligraphy to paintings to pottery to all sorts of jade, the National Palace Museum in Taipei is a must.
-Not only does the museum boast a magnificent viewpoint, but it’s full of history that will keep you entertained for a long time.
+From calligraphy to paintings to pottery to all sorts of jade, the National Palace Museum in Taipei is gigantic.
+Not only does the museum boast a magnificent outdoor viewpoint, but it’s full of things that will keep you entertained for a long time.

 With several floors and multiple exhibits on each floor, there’s a lot to see.

 We bought the audio guide but there are English explanations in each exhibit.
 Personally, we thought the audio guide went into too much detail and it was information overload.